icehawk/icehawk.github.io/Contents/docs/icehawk/configuration.md

 }
 ```

 As you may noticed, we omitted the return type for this method, because we wanted to allow building a `\Generator` and `yield`ing the routes.
+In the next major release targeting PHP 7.1 we'll add the [iterable](https://github.com/php/php-src/pull/1941) return type.

 Please see our [routing section](/docs/icehawk/routing.html) for more details and examples.